StudentCSF/Dino_Google_With_NFT/README.md

 # Dino_Google_With_NFT

 ## Requirements
-MetaMask plugin (only for getting and using NFTs in the game)
+Brave browser with MetaMask plugin (only for getting and using NFTs in the game)